In this article:

 People with Hashimoto’s have symptoms similar to hypothyroidism, including:

-Aside from assessing your symptoms and performing a physical exam, a diagnosis of Hashimoto’s is made based on lab tests that assess your thyroid function, including thyroid-stimulating hormone (TSH), free thyroxine (T4), and thyroperoxidase antibodies (TPO antibodies).
+Aside from assessing your symptoms and performing a physical exam, a diagnosis of Hashimoto’s is made based on thyroid blood tests that assess your thyroid function, including thyroid-stimulating hormone (TSH), free thyroxine (T4), and TPO antibodies.

 Multiple systems in your body help heal injuries from trauma and surgery.
 However, our immune and vascular systems are the key players in tissue repair.